bermarte/acme-web-design/development-strategy.md

 1. Generate from Template
 1. Write initial, basic README
 1. Write initial, basic development strategy
-1. Turn on GitHub Pages
+1. Turn on GitHub Pages (https://bermarte.github.io/acme-web-design/)
 1. Clone this repo locally

 ### Steps to follow

 1. locally, make a new branch
    `git branch branch_name`
 2. Switch to the new branch
   `git checkout branch_name`
+   copy the files for that branch and add the HYF template to check the code later
 3. Add the branch_file to your local repository (Staging)
    `git add file_name`
-4. commit the changes
+4. Commit the changes
   `git commit -m " message"`
-6. switch to the master branch
+6. Switch to the master branch
   `git checkout master`
-7. repeat 1. for every branch
+7. Repeat 1. to 6. for every branch

 ### Repo